Israeli military says strike on Gaza hospital was targeting a Hamas camera

 Israeli strikes continue after deadly hospital attack

-Calls for a ceasefire came a day after Israel struck southern Gaza’s main hospital, killing at least five journalists and 15 others, including Dagga, who had covered doctors treating children for starvation at the same facility days before.
+Calls for a ceasefire continued a day after the hospital strikes that killed at least the journalists and 15 others, including Dagga, who had covered doctors treating children for starvation at the same facility days before.

 The strike, among the deadliest of the war against both journalists and hospitals, sparked shock and outrage among press freedom advocates and Palestinians, who mourned the dead at funerals on Monday.